bmaunde/guidelines/Magento/magento-cloud-setup.md

 For more info, please use the following link: https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html

- 1.PHP: For Magento 2.4, please install the following:
+ 1. PHP: For Magento 2.4, please install the following:

  - PHP7.4
  - PHP7.4-FPM
  - PHP7.4-CLI ( should be there after installing PHP7.4 )

 	You will also need to edit the php.ini files for both FPM and CLI to change the following:
 	- Open the CLI files in the following paths:

 			    /etc/php/7.4/fpm/php.ini
 			    /etc/php/7.2/cli/php.ini
 	- Change the following parameter values:

 			    memory_limit = 2G
 			    max_execution_time = 1800